Lego The Lord of the Rings (video game): Gameplay

-Throughout the game, players can also collect and use numerous magical items, including the Light of Eärendil, Elven rope and a wide variety of swords, bows and other such weaponry and armour familiar to the films.
-New character abilities include the lighting up of dark places (Frodo, Gandalf, Radagast and Saruman) and being thrown at objects and to locations (Gimli and Gloin).
+Lego The Lord of the Rings features gameplay similar to previous Lego video games, and introduces new features based on The Lord of the Rings franchise.
+Throughout the game, players can collect and use numerous magical items, including the Light of Eärendil, Elven rope and a wide variety of swords, bows and other such weaponry and armour from the films.
+Certain characters have new abilities, such as lighting up dark places (Frodo, Gandalf, Radagast and Saruman) and being thrown at objects and to locations (Gimli and Gloin).
 Each character has their own inventory, which usually consists of weapons and quest items.
 Some characters have items with abilities that are either character-exclusive or available only to a small number of characters.
 There is also an inventory shared by all characters, which includes all Mithril items as well as collectible items located throughout the open world and all the missions, all of which feature a large variety of weaponry and abilities.

-The game has a total of 18 levels (plus a bonus level upon completion), as well as a hidden ending, which is unlocked after 100% of the game is complete.
+The game has a total of 18 levels (6 for each film, plus a bonus level upon completion), as well as a hidden ending, which is unlocked after 100% of the game is complete.
 Combat involves the player attacking enemies either through basic melee combos or firing projectiles, either through aiming or pressing the shoot button.
 However, if the player and the enemy are both using swords, they may enter a brief sword fighting sequence involving the player pressing the fight button.
 Throughout the game, some parts of both the story and the open world can only be traversed or completed by using special items or abilities.
 These abilities include fishing, shooting, collecting water, explosive, invisibility, breaking Mordor bricks, light, and jumping high.